 - If you receive an outpatient MRI, Medicare Part B generally pays for 80% of your testing.
 You’ll pay the remaining 20% after you’ve paid your Part B deductible.
-In 2021, the average cost of a standard MRI for Medicare beneficiaries was $8 when performed in a stand-alone medical facility ($16 in hospital outpatient departments).
-Brain scan MRIs cost $59 in a separate facility and $95 in hospital outpatient departments.
+In 2022, the average cost of a standard MRI for Medicare beneficiaries was $8 when performed in a stand-alone medical facility ($16 in hospital outpatient departments).
+In 2022, brain scan MRIs cost $59 in a separate facility and $95 in hospital outpatient departments.

 - If you receive an MRI as an inpatient, Medicare can pay 100% of your costs if it’s performed within the first 60 days.
 If you receive your MRI after Day 60, Medicare can cover your testing, but only if you pay your daily costs.

 Several other factors can affect your MRI scan cost.
 For example, you may pay more if your testing needs more than one doctor or if you need a contrast dye to sharpen your imaging results.
 If you’re budgeting for your service and want to know exactly how much your MRI will cost, talk to your doctor.
 You can discuss where you receive the MRI and other details that will impact how much you’ll pay for your MRI.